alpinstang/ztm-gatsby-netlify-cms-blog-starter/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql)._

     Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

+## 📝 Useful Notes

+1. Styling with [Tailwind CSS](https://tailwindcss.com/) - Popular utility CSS library that is optimized for performance and simplicity.

+2. Using [heroicons](https://heroicons.com/) - All icons are using the heroicons library of svg icons.
+From the makers of Tailwind CSS.

+3. Typography is managed by [@tailwindcss/typography](https://tailwindcss-typography.netlify.app/).
+It provides a set of prose classes to add beautiful typographic defaults to any vanilla HTML you don't control (like HTML rendered from Markdown, or pulled from a CMS).
+It's also easily used in directly controlled components.

+4. Dark mode is supported in Tailwind CSS v2.0.0 and higher. [gatsby-plugin-dark-mode](https://www.gatsbyjs.com/plugins/gatsby-plugin-dark-mode/) is a support plugin with a React component that manages some aspects of switching between default and dark modes.

 ## 🧐 What's inside?